-- a) The purpose of these rules is to provide a standardized system for the member clubs of the Michigan-Ontario Trials Association (M.O.T.A.) to conduct their events. - b) These rules are based on the AMA Amateur Competition Rules that apply to Observed Trials and are supplemented by additional rules and requirements implemented by M.O.T.A. - c) As a quick reference source for additional clarification of current AMA requirements, the chapters of these rules are numerically aligned to those in the AMA Amateur Competition Rules. - d) At AMA Sanctioned events, AMA rules shall have precedence except where a supplementary rule is approved by AMA or when there is no violation of current AMA rules.
+- a) The purpose of these rules is to provide a standardized system for the member clubs of the Michigan-Ontario Trials Association (M.O.T.A.) to conduct their events. - b) These rules are based on the AMA Amateur Competition Rules that apply to Observed Trials and are supplemented by additional rules and requirements implemented by M.O.T.A. - c) As a quick reference source for additional clarification of current AMA requirements, the chapters of these rules are numerically aligned to those in the AMA Amateur Competition Rules. - At AMA Sanctioned events, AMA rules shall have precedence except where a supplementary rule is approved by AMA or when there is no violation of current AMA rules a) An association of motorcycle Observed Trials clubs in Michigan, Northern Indiana, and Windsor, Ontario area devoted to promoting and conducting Observed Trials events.